Leadership and management: a systemic perspective (CPD23)

 Aims and learning objectives

-- provide professionals, working in voluntary and public sector organisations, with a theoretical framework within which to reflect upon and prepare for the processes of leadership and management
+- provide a theoretical understanding within which to reflect upon and prepare for the processes of leadership and management

 - develop leadership and management skills that facilitate the effective delivery of the outcomes required